l33tllama/leofebey.com/pages/06.blog/facebook-ads-review/item.md

 I spent $105 on Facebook Ads, spread over a week.
 It's now over, so how did it go?
 **Terribly.** A pretty weak response.

-* No new page likes
+* I think just one new page like?
 * Only 5-10 or so promoted post likes (but thousands of views)
 * Dozens of likes on Instagram.
 This isn't very helpful as it isn't really made for advertising services.
 Also most likes were from kids and teenagers (not likely paying customers).
 * No one has reached out to me to start a conversation about my services